d-morrison/IntroStatActivities/_book/14-L11-special_topic-wrapup.md

 \vspace{0.5in}

-7.  **Calculate the relative risk for hospitalization with COVID in November 2021 for US adults fully vaccinated compared US adults not vaccinated.**
+7.  **Calculate the relative risk for hospitalization with COVID in November 2021 for US adults fully vaccinated compared to US adults not vaccinated.**

 \vspace{0.5in}